Unscroller Home

 What is the fastest way to stop doomscrolling in the moment?

-Leave the feed, put the phone down for a minute, and switch to a preplanned alternative like breathing, walking, or messaging one person directly.
+Leave the feed, put the phone down for a minute, and switch to a preplanned alternative like breathing, walking, messaging one person directly, or opening one small next step on your real task.

 Should I quit social media completely?